maaku/webminer/README.md

 Webminer is tested and known to work on recent versions of macOS and Linux.
 It is written in a platform-independent style and is likely to work on other operating systems as well.
 If you need to make modifications to get it to run in your environment, please consider submitting a pull request on the GitHub repo: https://github.com/maaku/webminer

+# Performance

+Unlike the official Webcash miner which is written in unoptimized Python, webminer is written in hand-tuned C++ and uses x86 vector SIMD extensions to accelerate SHA256 calculations.
+On this author's Intel CPU the official Python miner is able to achieve approximately 31.67 khps.
+A single-threaded webmine instance on the same machine is able to mine approximately 416.28 khps, for a total speedup of over 13x.

+Furhter optimizations are possible, and will be implemented in time.

 # Compiling

 To compile webminer, you need Google's bazel build tool.
 Instructions for installing bazel are available at the official bazel website: https://bazel.build